ubc-library-rc/intro-mapbox/content/map-data.md

       }
     }
 ```
 Even without prior GeoJSON knowledge, can you deduce the name of this park and whether or not it has washrooms?
-A shapefile, in contrast, is a binary (0s and 1s, not text) format, so you wouldn't be able to read the file with human eyes.For these reasons, this workshop uses GeoJSON data.
+A shapefile, in contrast, is a binary (0s and 1s, not text) format, so you wouldn't be able to read the file with human eyes.
+For these reasons, this workshop uses GeoJSON data.

 ## Visualizing GeoJSON